 This book is forthcoming with Cambridge University Press.
 It will appear in their series Cambridge Elements in Decision Theory and Philosophy, which is edited by Martin Peterson.
 It should appear in May 2020.
 Here is the CUP webpage for the book.

 Draft of the book

-Here is the first draft of the book PDF.
+Here is the current draft of the book PDF.

 Here’s the current overview: